Colostrum harvesting - Expressing your milk in the antenatal period

 When you come to have your baby

 Do not forget to bring any breast milk you have expressed with you.
-Let your midwife know you have it with you as soon as you arrive, and she will arrange for it to be stored in the fridge/ or in the freezer if already frozen.
-If your breast milk is frozen then the best way to transport it is in a cool bag with a blue ice block.
-Frozen breast milk needs to remain frozen until needed, so please give to your midwife on admission to hospital.
+Let your midwife know you have it with you as soon as you arrive, and she will arrange for it to be stored in the fridge or freezer if already frozen.
+If your breast milk is frozen, then the best way to transport it to the hospital is in a Cool bag with a blue ice block.
+Frozen breast milk needs to remain frozen until needed, so please give it to your midwife on admission to hospital.

-• A member of staff will check your syringes into the fridge/freezer with you using this log sheet.
+- A member of staff will check your syringes into the fridge/freezer, with you making a note in your log sheet.

-• If you need a syringe to give to your baby, then a member of staff will collect the syringe from the fridge/freezer and sign this out of the fridge with you by confirming your name and hospital number correspond to the labelled syringe.
+- If you need a syringe to give to your baby, then a member of staff will collect the syringe from the fridge/freezer, and sign this out of the fridge with you by confirming that your name and hospital number match the labelled syringe.

-• If you go home and leave EBM in the freezer this will be discarded as we have limited storage capacity.
+- If you go home and leave EBM (expressed baby milk) in the freezer, this will be discarded, as we have limited storage capacity.

 Contacts/Further information